m-konopka/CCAugmentation-Experiments-Env/README.md

 ## Example predictions

-Below we present an example prediction for the CSRNet model.
+Below we present an example prediction for the MCNN model.

 ![img](./img/mcnn_output_15.62_23.93.png)